Eve Arnold: Later life

 In 1980, she had her first solo exhibition, which featured her photographic work done in China at the Brooklyn Museum in New York City.
 In the same year, she received the Lifetime Achievement Award from the American Society of Magazine Photographers.
 In 1993, she was made an Honorary Fellow of the Royal Photographic Society, and elected Master Photographer by New York's International Center of Photography.
 Arnold was one of only five women in the catalogued touring exhibition Magna Brava.
 Rejected as a Vietnam War photographer, she found photographing South African shanty towns also critiqued and drew awareness to the injustices in the world.
 She also photographed disabled veterans, herders in Mongolia, and women in brothels.

 In 1960, Arnold did a series of portraits of American First Ladies including Jackie Kennedy, Lady Bird Johnson, and Pat Nixon.
 In 1997, she was appointed a member of the Advisory Committee of the National Media Museum (formerly the Museum of Photography, Film & Television) in Bradford, West Yorkshire.
 She was appointed an Honorary Officer of the Order of the British Empire (OBE) in 2003.

 She lived in Mayfair for many years until her last illness, when she moved to a nursing home in St George's Square, Pimlico.
 When Anjelica Huston asked if she was still doing photography, Arnold replied: "That's over.
 I can't hold a camera any more."
 She said she spent most of her time reading such writers as Fyodor Dostoevsky, Thomas Mann and Leo Tolstoy.
 One of her last photos is of her grandson when he came to visit her for a photography lesson in 1994.
 She describes in her diary entry of that day the bond between photographer, subject, and camera that is necessary for a portrait.
 She continued to stress her style of simplicity in photos with natural lighting and lack of posing and embellishments.
 She sums up "curiosity" as a one-word description of her driving force that led to her career of which was described as a friend as "a one-woman cultural exchange".

 Death

-Arnold died in London on January 4, 2012, aged 99.
+Arnold died in a London nursing home, on January 4, 2012, aged 99, survived by her only child, her son Frank and grandchildren.